 I constantly wonder where my love for the environment came from.
 Maybe it began with the day fishing trips I took with my dad where I, with my pink Barbie fishing rod, caught my first fish... and then threw it back into the lake, afraid to remove the creature from it's home for too long.
 Maybe it was trips down Lake Shore Drive, where I would stare in Lake Michigan, hypnotized, desperately wanting to know what was beneath the water.
 Maybe it was my childhood summers with my cousins in the south suburbs of Chicago, where we used our imaginations to turn forest exploration into fun games, where we'd save caterpillars, worked as bee hunters (such a terrible thing to do with the bee epidemic now!) and where we would climb trees for kicks, to which I could never seem to do.
 All I can say is whatever the reason, I am beyond blessed to have found a future in nature, in saving the planet, and in spending my life inspiring more people to become stewards of this one Earth we've got.

 I started Get Them to the Green in the midst of applying to Clinton Global Initiative University, a two day conference hosted by Bill and Chelsea Clinton, where student leaders from across the world come together with commitments to action regarding pressing world issues.
 I was upset at the lack of diversity within my major at Cornell University.
-I was also discouraged by the fact that there weren't very many educational opportunities for students on the South side of Chicago to learn about nature and have at least the opportunities and exposure to find out if environmental science was something the students were interested in.
+I was also discouraged by the fact that there weren't very many educational opportunities for students on the South Side of Chicago to learn about nature and have at least the opportunities and exposure to find out if environmental science was something the students were interested in.
 Realizing the need for such a program, I created Get Them to the Green.

-I am driven by my vision of the future, a world in which climate and environmental justice is no longer debated but engrained in our structural systems, where food deserts are replaced with food sovereign communities thriving in urban agriculture, where carbon and fossil fuels is banned and kept in the ground where they should be, where communities and human connection are reinvigorated and where ecological and environmental consciousness/awareness are ingrained in every human being at a young age.
+I am driven by my vision of the future, a world in which climate and environmental justice is no longer debated but engrained in our structural systems, where food deserts are replaced with food sovereign communities thriving in urban agriculture, where carbon and fossil fuels are banned and kept in the ground where they should be, where communities and human connection are reinvigorated and where ecological and environmental consciousness/awareness are ingrained in every human being at a young age.
 My life existence is entangled in doing all that I can to make this vision a reality.
 I am excited to begin this journey inspiring and invigorating students to develop a deeper love for the environment.
 Big thanks to anyone and everyone who has supported me along the way.

 A little more about me...

-Favorite Movies: Unbroken and Apocalypto
+Favorite Movies: Unbroken, Good Will Hunting and Apocalypto

 Countries Want to Visit in Next Two Years: Australia, Iceland, Brazil